amirhajibabaei/AutoForce/theforce/cl/README.md

 If `bulk_modulus` is given, NPT simulation will be performed (with cell fluctuations).
-It is recommended to first perform a NVT simulation and then use the result `tape` as the starting potential for the NPT simulation.
+It is recommended to first perform a NVT simulation and then use the result `pckl` as the starting potential for the NPT simulation.
 NPT simulations are more vulnerable to sudden ML updates.
 If the model is mature, this is not an issue.